Manoj-Gujare/Emotion-Detection/README.md

 - NumPy

 ## Dataset
 The CNN model is trained on the FER2013 dataset, which consists of 35,887 grayscale images of faces labeled with seven different emotions.
-The dataset is preprocessed and split into training and testing sets.
+The dataset is preprocessed and split into training and testing sets.<br>
+Download dataset from here: https://drive.google.com/file/d/1pYMQ0R5IcMUJ87HIiqjlKf-thPg-Beow/view?usp=sharing

 ## Model Training
 - The CNN model architecture consists of multiple Conv2D and MaxPooling2D layers, followed by Dropout layers to prevent overfitting.